BIGJRA/BIGJRA.github.io/rejuv.md

 It’s been a while since we’ve had to fight this pair, but it’s luckily not too much worse this time.
-Their main strategy here relies on moves that slow down your Pokémon, by stat-lower and paralysis.
-Tangela and Lickitung are slightly bulky, so bring out your own bulky party members to bring them down and save your faster Pokémon for Honchkrow and Mismagius and you’ll likely be alright.
+Their main strategy here relies on moves that slow down your Pokemon, by stat-lower and paralysis.
+Tangela and Lickitung are slightly bulky, so bring out your own bulky party members to bring them down and save your faster Pokemon for Honchkrow and Mismagius and you’ll likely be alright.

 After the fight, make sure you heal, then return and go downstairs and